-Are you considering a vasectomy?
+Are you considering a vasectomy procedure?
 A relatively minor outpatient surgical procedure that results in a birth control method with an over 99% effectiveness rate, a vasectomy can be a great alternative to other more cumbersome, less effective forms of birth control.
-However, before you make your decision, you probably have some questions about what to
+However, before you make your decision, you probably have some questions about what

-You don’t have to be trying to conceive a child to want to increase your sperm count.
+How to Increase Sperm Count Naturally You don’t have to be trying to conceive a child to want to increase your sperm count.
 High sperm count is a sign that your hormones are normal and your body is healthy.
 Increasing your sperm count is easier than you think and involves natural methods.
-How can you increase your sperm count?
-Eat Healthy
+How can you

 Once you have Peyronie’s disease, it may get better with time or the issue may resolve on its own.
 While this doesn’t always happen, however, there are still treatment options that you can consider and discuss with your doctor.
 What are some of the treatments for Peyronie’s disease?